deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18072/index.md

 ![](figures/figures_24_0.png)

-> 🔼 The figure shows a sequence of frames from an autonomous driving simulation, illustrating the execution process in the Implicit Manipulative Evaluation.
+> 🔼 The figure shows a sequence of frames from the Autonomous Driving simulation environment, illustrating the execution of a driving task guided by a video generation model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Rollout of Autonomous Driving in Implicit Manipulative Evaluation.